 - They have a health problem that could increase their risk of side effects or complications while under anesthesia

-In these cases, hernia surgery is performed at Seattle Children’s main campus in Seattle.
+In these cases, hernia surgery is performed at Seattle Children’s hospital campus in Seattle.

 Hernia surgeries take place at the Bellevue Clinic and Surgery Center on most Fridays (3 Fridays and 1 Monday a month).
 Your doctor will tell you what to do to prepare for surgery.

 On surgery day, you and your child should plan on spending about 3 hours at the surgery center, from the time you walk in the door to the time you leave.
 Most children can go back to school 1 to 2 days after surgery.